From car dealerships and restaurants – E1 can help.

 Increased rates: Commercial mortgage rates tend to be higher because residential lending is much more competitive.

 Lower loan to value (LTV): With a residential mortgage, you can borrow up to 95% of a property.
 Commercial mortgages have much lower LTV rates, meaning that securing one will require a deposit of 25% at a minimum.

-More information: While residential mortgage lenders need a minimal amount of personal income information, commercial mortgage lenders will require an extensive look at the owners’ financial records and the company’s accounts.
+More information: While residential mortgage lenders need a minimal amount of personal income information, commercial mortgage lenders will require a comprehensive look at the owners’ financial records and the company’s accounts.